splunk/public-o11y-docs/gdi/get-data-in/application/java/instrumentation/connect-traces-logs.rst

 .. note::

-   Logs export to Splunk Observability Cloud requires the Splunk Distribution of OpenTelemetry Collector 2.0 or higher.
+   Logs export to Splunk Observability Cloud requires the Splunk Distribution of OpenTelemetry Collector.

 .. _java-traces-logs-requirements: